Skip to main content

 The documentation assumes that Docker and Docker Compose Plugin are installed on your system.
 While deploying agents without Docker Compose is possible, it requires manually converting the docker-compose.yml configuration into equivalent Docker run commands.
 This process may involve replicating environment variables, volume mappings, network settings, and other parameters defined in the Compose file.
 Refer to the official Docker documentation for more information.

-Installing and running a scan agent via Docker has four steps.
+Installing and running a scan agent via Docker has two steps.
 Ensure your system meets the prerequisites listed below, follow the instructions outlined in each step, and refer to our trustlisting guidelines to ensure uninterrupted operation:

 Trustlist guidelines